 My love of orchids developed in the early eighties, when I spent more than four years on assignment in the Philippines, as an engineer with Texas Instruments.
 I lived in Baguio City, which is in the mountains.
 The beautiful climate is very friendly to orchids, and they grow in great profusion.
 On weekends I would visit local markets, where many varieties of orchids were for sale.
 They grew so well on my patio at the hotel that I kept buying local species until I had quite a collection.
 When I returned to the U.S. in 1985 I brought them back with me, built a greenhouse behind my house, and have been increasing my collection ever since.

 My mother, Jo Hess, was a successful artist.
 She painted in oils and acrylics, but she was mainly known for her beautiful bronze sculptures.
-After retiring from my technical career, I felt a strong desire to follow in her footsteps and develop my own artistic side, and I began painting watercolors of orchids.
+You can see her work at her website.
+After retiring from my technical career, I felt a strong desire to follow in my mother’s footsteps and develop my own artistic side, and I began painting watercolors of orchids.

 My friends and fellow members of the Greater North Texas Orchid Society encouraged my work and also purchased a number of my early prints.
 Their interest motivated me to keep painting.
 In the past few years I have been traveling around the southwest, visiting other orchid clubs, giving presentations, and selling limited edition prints and original watercolors, as well as orchid notecards and other orchid-related items.